renpy/renpy/sphinx/source/config.rst

     A list of callbacks that are called when Ren'Py quits or restarts the game.
 These callbacks should not interact with the user.

+.. var:: config.atl_one_frame = True

+    If True (the default from Ren'py 6.99.13 on), pause and interpolation statements in ATL will show at least one frame.
+When a game doesn't expect this, it can show up as a series of rapidly displayed single frames.

 .. var:: config.auto_choice_delay = None

     If not None, this variable gives a number of seconds that Ren'Py